 Generation of BFG-GI double mutants

+We took several steps to reduce the chance of undesired strains in BFG-GI from taking over pooled cultures, including optimization of both mating and sporulation, and adapting protocols and constructs reportedly improving the selection of the MATa double mutant progeny in SGA.
+For example, mating and sporulation are the two primary population bottlenecks when generating haploid double mutants by meiotic segregations, and they must be optimized to maintain a pool complexity that is large enough to interrogate all desired gene-gene combinations.
+Optimizing these two processes is also important to reduce potential jackpot effects in the pool cultures (i.e. to avoid strains with genetic anomalies to take over the entire pool growth).
+In the following sections we describe our optimization of these steps.

 Mating optimization for en masse BFG-GI

-We focused on optimization of cell density for en masse orgy mating because previous evidence shows cell density influences mating efficiency (Soellick & Uhrig, 2001).
-We determined the optimal cell density for en masse orgy mating by inoculating mating Petri dishes with a mixture of two neutral strains (MATalpha Donor ho:: kanMX, and MATa Recipient ylr179c::natMX) at cell densities varying from 30 OD to 300 OD and counting the colony forming units (CFUs).
+We focused on optimization of cell density for en masse party mating because previous evidence shows cell density influences mating efficiency (Soellick & Uhrig, 2001).
+We determined the optimal cell density for en masse party mating by inoculating mating Petri dishes with a mixture of two neutral strains (MATalpha Donor ho:: kanMX, and MATa Recipient ylr179c::natMX) at cell densities varying from 30 OD to 300 OD and counting the colony forming units (CFUs).
 After generating mating mixtures, we took samples at 0 and 12 hours (hrs) of incubation at 23°C, and inoculated plates with either non-selective or heterozygous diploid double mutant selective media and counted CFUs.
 The ratio of CFUs in non-selective vs. selective media indicated that inoculating a 58cm2 Petri dish with 30 ODs of mating mixture results in 22% mating efficiency.
 In contrast, 100 ODs of mating mixture results in 13% mating efficiency, and 300 ODs of mating mixture results in 3% mating efficiency.
-Hence, we used 0.51 ODs of mating mixture per cm2 of plate for further en masse orgy matings.
+Hence, we used 0.51 ODs of mating mixture per cm2 of plate for further en masse party matings.

-To generate pools of double mutants, we arrayed BFG-GI donors and recipients in their respective selective media and cultured at 30°C for 48 hrs (Appendix Fug S3).
+To generate pools of double mutants, we arrayed BFG-GI donors and recipients in their respective selective media and cultured at 30°C for 48 hrs (Appendix Fig S3).
 We made one pool for each mating type by scraping cells from plates into cultures; we normalized cell densities with sorbitol 1M to have equal number of cells per strain (50 ODs per mL) and we lightly sonicated cells to disrupt clumps (Branson microtip sonicator, 10% duty cycle, output 2, 25 bursts, pause of 3 sec., and a second 25 bursts).
 We mixed the two pools together by stirring them in a flask for 10 min.
 Finally, we inoculated two Bioassay dishes (500cm2) with 259 ODs each of the mating mixture, and mating cultures were incubated for 12 hrs at 23°C.

 Generation of heterozygous diploid double mutants, induction of barcode fusion and pDonor elimination